MicrosoftDocs/power-platform/power-virtual-agents/authoring-variables-bot.md

 ## Set bot variables

-After a variable is set as a bot variable, it'll be available to all topics.
+After a variable is set as a bot variable, it will be available to all topics.

 When you click on the `{x}` button in a message node or question node when composing a bot message, you'll see the bot variable is available.
 The variables are sorted in alphabetic order, so you'll find all bot variables are grouped together under the variable menu.